 Chapter 2: Disentangling the drivers of pollinator-mediated interactions between creosote bush (Larrea tridentata) and desert dandelion (Malacothrix glabrata).

+Like title – could also have a snap/joke/metaphor or link to the bigger idea?
+PMI is the idea or theory – but could use a more general eco-term that ie broader – facilitation, indirect interactions, collective attraction – attractant/decoy etc. think over.

 Abstract